-We’ve officially started our Phase 1 makeover of the game room, and step one was installing some vertical shiplap on a couple of the walls – here’s a full tutorial on how we got it done!
+We’ve officially started our Phase 1 makeover of the game room, and step one was installing some vertical shiplap on a couple of the walls.
+Here’s a full tutorial on how we got this shiplap accent wall done!

 When we decided to take on a “phase one” makeover of our game room, Corey and I spent a lot of time debating what exactly it would consist of.
 Our long-term plans for this space include an entire wall of built-ins, a cozy library feel, and tons (TONS!) of storage for toys, games, and more.

-We decided that instead of tackling the built-ins now, we’d go ahead and do some vertical shiplap in the space where the built-ins will eventually be – it can stay and become a backdrop for the shelving eventually, and it gives us a good idea of how the color will look in the room (spoiler: it’s AMAZING).
+We decided that instead of tackling the built-ins now, we’d go ahead and do some vertical shiplap in the space where the built-ins will eventually be.
+The vertical shiplap accent wall can stay and become a backdrop for the shelving eventually, and it gives us a good idea of how the color will look in the room (spoiler: it’s AMAZING).

-This is a pretty simple project, and I’ve tackled shiplap on the blog a few times before, but this was my first time doing vertical shiplap so I figured it deserved its own tutorial.
+This is a pretty simple project, and I’ve tackled shiplap on the blog a few times before.
+But, this was my first time doing vertical shiplap so I figured it deserved its own tutorial.
+This DIY shiplap accent wall created so much texture in this space, and added so much life.
+I can’t get over how much I love it, and I may end up shiplapping the entire room someday!

 I had to dig deep for some before photos of this space – apparently I really avoided photographing this space because I had a hard time finding any!
 But, here’s what I’ve got: